AudhootChavan/llm_zc_2024_project_audhoot_chavan_parlamind/README.md

     ```

 ### Step 3 - Run the pipeline
 - Go to prefect cloud to manage your runs.
 Your deployment ‘main_flow’ should be created in the deployments section.
 Do a quick run and monitor tasks on the Prefect dashboard.
+- The UI can then be accessed at http://localhost:8501.

 ### Step 4(Optional) - Delete project
 - Stop prefect agent with Control C.